 Chronic alcohol use harms the liver’s ability to detoxify bacterial products and the brain’s ability to regulate inflammation.
+The liver plays a central role in detoxifying LPS and producing a balanced cytokine milieu.
 Plus, alcohol can damage the liver along with the central nervous system, which also plays a part in inflammation.
 So basically, alcohol not only causes inflammation but also can harm your body’s ability to regulate inflammation.

 Table of Contents

 - 3 What Health Problems are Caused by Alcohol Inflammation?

 - 4 Tips to Reduce Alcohol-Related Inflammation

 - 5 The 5 Worst Drinking Habits for Inflammation

 - 7 Do You Have a Drinking Problem?